IITGuwahati-AI/Paper-discussions/Code/Gradient_Descent_optimization/Implementation/README.md

     Contains extra functions like cost calculation, gradient calculation and graph plotting.

 ## Dataset
-The Dataset used here is IRIS Flower Classification Dataset loaded from sklearn package.
+The Dataset used here is California Housing Dataset loaded from sklearn package.

-We use the standardized House age column of the dataset to predict the Median house value.
+We use the standardized House age column of the dataset to predict the Median house price.

 ## Usage
 Follow the steps to use the code.